Jeremiah 20

 Jeremiah 20 is the twentieth chapter of the Book of Jeremiah in the Hebrew Bible or the Old Testament of the Christian Bible.
 This book contains prophecies attributed to the prophet Jeremiah, and is one of the Books of the Prophets.
-This chapter includes the fifth of the passages known as the "Confessions of Jeremiah".
+The later part of this chapter, from verse 7, includes the fifth of the passages known as the "Confessions of Jeremiah".

 Text

 The original text was written in the Hebrew language.
 This chapter is divided into 18 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).
 Some fragments containing parts of this chapter were found among the Dead Sea Scrolls, i.e., 4QJer^{a} (4Q70; 225-175 BCE) with extant verses 14‑18, and 4QJer^{c} (4Q72; 1st century BC) with extant verses 2‑9, 13‑15 (similar to Masoretic Text).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$^{B}; 4th century), Codex Sinaiticus (S; BHK: $\mathfrak{G}$^{S}; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$^{A}; 5th century) and Codex Marchalianus (Q; $\mathfrak{G}$^{Q}; 6th century).